About the MLGSA

 Please show your support for what we feel is an excellent program.
 With your help we can make this upcoming season another "positive" experience for everyone involved.

 Mt.
 Lebanon Girls Softball Association Scholarship

 MLGSA is proud to award one (1) $1000 college scholarship each year to a participant in the association.

 - Applicants must have played in the MLGSA for a minimum of 4 years.
 Two (2) of those years must be when in high school and they must be registered and playing their senior year.

-Winners are chosen by the association and announced and awarded at the Majors All Star Game on July 4th.
+Winners are announced and awarded at the Majors All Star Game on July 4th.

 Check back for the Entry Deadline (TBD) or Email: firstname.lastname@example.org